-Welcome to Wildcat Country.
+Welcome to Wildcat Country!
 We are here to ensure your application process and transition to campus is a smooth one.
+If you would like your military experience to be evaluated for college credit, please forward your Joint Services Transcript (jst.doded.mil) or Community College of the Air Force transcript (airuniversity.af.edu) to the school as part of your admissions application.
 The application fee is waived for veterans.
-If you have already paid this fee, email firstname.lastname@example.org and include your full name and student ID to receive a refund.
+If you have already paid this fee, please contact us with your full name and student ID to receive a refund.
+The phone number for the VRC is 859-257-1148.

 One of the challenges you face as a veteran is paying for your college education as you will likely enter college with more financial obligations than those of the average high school student.
-If you plan on using your GI Bill benefits to pay for school, you must submit a VA Benefits Request Form to the Department of Veterans Affairs (VA).
-You can do this online at www.gibill.va.gov or in our office.
+If you plan on using your GI Bill® benefits to pay for school, you must submit a VA Benefits Request Form to the Department of Veterans Affairs (VA).
+You can do this online at va.gov.
 The University does NOT evaluate your service record to determine your benefits eligibility; that is the role of the VA.
 However, we will assist you in the benefits application process by putting you in contact with a VA representative and providing you with the necessary forms.

-For further information on VA educational benefit programs, contact:
+For further information on VA educational benefit programs in this region:

 St. Louis VA Regional Office